 - Cold water.
 Drinking cold water supposedly makes the cheese "block up" in a way tea or wine or kirsch doesn't.
 This not true, you've just eaten too much.
 But every few years some clever university students devise another research project to have lots of free Fondue nights by testing this claim.

 - A similar claim is made about ice cream as a post fondue dessert, just as untrue.
 It's fine to eat ice cream if you haven't already overindulged too much.

 - Kirsch.
 It might be traditional to drink a bit of Kirsch or other white spirits with Fondue, or dip the bread in Kirsch before putting it in the pan.
 It might be fun, but it won't help you digest it better, sorry.

 Tools: Pot and burners

-Most fondue pots do not work with induction, you have to pick special ones for that.
-The Kuhn Rikon UK web shop usually has a full selection.
+Most fondue pots do not work with induction.
+Induction friendly cast iron ones are not always easy to find but for example the Kuhn Rikon UK web shop usually has a full selection.

-There are also "paste" insets available - called fuel paste or fondue gel - these are safer and fairly easily changed should you run out but they can be hard to find.
-Good cookshops or hardware shops should have them, but if you don't have a local shop, Kuhn Rikon UK and Amazon are good places to start.
+The "paste" insets - called fuel paste or fondue gel - are safer and fairly easily changed should you run out but they can be hard to find.
+Good cookshops or ironmongers should have them, but if you don't have a local shop, Kuhn Rikon UK (search for "fuel paste") as well as Ebay (search for "fondue gel") and Amazon are good places to start.

 If you don't have a fondue burner a "camping gas" burner could do just fine, although a bit clunky.
 And of course a portable electric hotplate also works if you have one that can maintain a low setting (that's what we use for demonstrations as venues don't like any form of open flame)